CTC-1000 SERIES

 Sample

-The cable length under test is at least 50 meters, Additional cable length is needed to connect the fibers to be tester
+The test specimen shall be an optical cable with a minimum length of 50 meters.
+Additional cable length is required to connect the test fibers to the measuring instruments.

 Apparatus

-An attenuation measuring apparatus, typically an OTDR supplied by customer
+Attenuation measuring equipment, typically an OTDR (supplied by the customer).

-A fiber elongation strain measuring apparatus based on dispersion testing equipment
+Fiber elongation strain measurement equipment, based on dispersion testing methods.

 Procedure

-This process may involve several tensile levels in order to characterize the entire tensile behavior of the cable, or be carried out only at the defined maximum allowed tension level.
+This process may be repeated at multiple tension levels to characterize the full tensile behavior of the cable, or performed at a single maximum allowable tension level.

 Typical Applications